benjaminweymouth/BiTBesT-An-App-that-Rates-Crypto-/README.md

-# BiTBesT-An-App-that-Rates-Crypto-
-BiTBesT: An App that Rates Crypto
+# BiTBesT: An App that Rates Crypto

 The purpose of this BiTBesT project is to create a rating system for cryptocurrencies.
 Many individuals and institutions have lost money recently due to bad crypto purchases.